 A common concern with this type of sunscreen comes from reports of systemic absorption of some of the most frequently used ingredients in chemical sunscreen, particularly oxybenzone.
+The FDA has called for more research studies to determine if there are any deleterious affects of this absorption to humans.
+At this time there is not enough evidence to say that there are actual harms to your health.
 Another reason to perhaps steer clear of chemical sunscreen is that people who deal with rosacea often find their condition flares up when using chemical sunscreen because of its release of heat upon reaction with the sun.

 Mineral-based sunscreens are physical blockers, meaning they are not absorbed into our bloodstream.
 Mineral sunscreen ingredients will have the following as the only active ingredients.

 Additionally, mineral sunscreens tend to be less harsh, which is certainly a priority for those with sensitive skin or issues with acne.
 Men, in particular, will want to look for ultralight products that are geared toward their skin.

 Mineral sunscreens work by absorbing and reflecting ultraviolet rays, but unlike chemical sunscreen products, they are at this time the only sunscreen ingredients considered GRAS (Generally Regarded as Safe) by the FDA.
 Mineral sunscreens also do not release heat when reacting with the sun, making them safe for people with skin conditions like rosacea.

 There is another element of mineral sunscreen to keep on your radar as you look for the best skin protection.
 When it comes to mineral sunscreen, there are two types: nano and non-nano.